-It is well-positioned, illuminated and does not hesitate to wear the colors of the brands: the shop window is one of the obvious tools at the disposal of the stores.
-It appeared in the mid-19th century and underwent many transformations, but its primary use has not changed: attracting customers (generating traffic) and selling products (conversions).
+The shop window is one of the most obvious tools of a shop.
+It is bright and brightly lit and does not hesitate to wear the colours of the brand.
+It appeared in the middle of the 19th century and has undergone many transformations, but its primary use has not changed: attracting customers (generating traffic) and selling products (conversions).

-Nearly 75% of French people pay particular attention to the layout and merchandising of shop windows (POPAI 2015 studies).
-And we are not just talking about the traditional Christmas windows, even if they have taken the concept of retail entertainment to its peak.
+Almost 75% of French people pay special attention to the layout and merchandising of shop windows (POPAI 2015 study).
+And we're not just talking about traditional Christmas windows, even though these have taken the concept of retail-entertainment to its highest level.

-It is a well-known practice in the retail world to tell a story about the featured flagship product.
-The idea is therefore not only to "sell" a product, but to integrate it into a coherent universe.
-This allows, among other things, to invite the shopper to discover the brand's universe, ranges, and products in order to facilitate sales.
+This is a well-known practice in the retail world, which consists of telling a story around the flagship product being promoted.
+The idea is not only to "sell" a product, but to integrate it into a coherent universe.
+This allows, among other things, to invite the shopper to discover the universe of the brand, the ranges and products with the aim of assisting sales.

-A successful window is also a window that shows creativity while letting your brand identity shine through.
-Seeking originality should not be at the expense of your story, because you shouldn't forget that the window is also a local media.
-In fact, granting it a recognizable DNA allows you to create a proximity effect with your customers.
-In short, your customer must be able to recognize your identity at a glance, while being pleasantly surprised each time your window is renewed.
+A successful shop window is also a shop window that shows creativity, while letting your brand identity shine through.
+The search for originality should not be at the expense of your story, because remember, the window display is also a local media.
+In fact, giving it a recognisable DNA helps to create a proximity effect with your customers.
+In short, your customer should be able to recognise your identity at a glance, while being pleasantly surprised each time your window is renewed.

-Nevertheless, your agency window, your first available media, must not gather dust.
-Reinvent it often and adapt it to your current situation, seasonality and stay tuned for new trends.
-Mixing shapes and supports is an easy way to create ambiances and atmospheres.
-Don't be afraid to move away from your comfort zone, if you surprise yourself, chances are your customers will be just as surprised.
+Nevertheless, your shop window, your first available media, should not gather dust.
+Revisit it often and adapt it to your current situation, to the seasonality and stay tuned to new trends.
+Mixing forms and media is an easy way to create moods and atmospheres.
+Don't be afraid to step out of your comfort zone, if you surprise yourself, chances are your customers will be too.

-Many brands use LCD screens in their storefronts to extend the possibilities of a surface that is sometimes too small to accommodate the most original ideas.
-Hermès, in its Tokyo flagship store, has opted for a very simple staging combining two large LCD formats and hidden fans to make two squares float in the wind.
-The final result offers a totally hypnotic effect.
+Many brands use LCD screens in their windows to extend the possibilities of a surface that is sometimes too small to accommodate the most original ideas.
+Hermès, in its Tokyo flagship, opted for a very simple set-up combining two large LCD screens and hidden fans to make two squares float in the wind.
+The final result is a totally hypnotic effect.

-When it comes to LED displays, they offer the double advantage of light and color, thus making it possible to design a suggestive customer experience.
-They adorn the point of sale as much as they inform.
-Creativity, imagination, and knowledge of your audience will allow you to design many original windows!
+LED displays offer the double advantage of light and colour, enabling a suggestive customer journey to be designed.
+They dress up the point of sale as much as they inform.
+Creativity, imagination and knowledge of your audience will enable you to design many original window displays!